CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 All details in this document are taken from this Youtube video by Tech Rules: https://www.youtube.com/watch?v=ujg0Y5IziiY

+When using "left" and "right" in this document, this will be from the point of view of the player sat in the security office.

 12AM lasts 90 seconds, while 1AM - 6AM each last 89 seconds each hour, meaning a night lasts 8:55.